flareteam/flare-engine/docs/gen/attribute-reference.md

 ### Attribute description
 Attribute descriptions are in the following format: section.attributename, `valuetype`, short attribute description

+**This reference is generated from in-source documentation, so please do not edit it directly.**

 #### Valuetype syntax

 `[val1, ...]`, Multiple values between a set of square brackets denotes possible types/values for a single field.